-Care Coordination for Children (CC4C)
+Care Management for At-Risk Children (CMARC)

-Home visiting programs for pregnant women and families with young children offers information, guidance, risk assessment, and parenting support at home.
+Home visiting programs for pregnant women and families with young children offer information, guidance, risk assessment, and parenting support at home.
 The programs are evidence-based models that are designed to improve child health and development, pregnancy outcomes, and parenting skills.
 There are four evidence-based home visiting models offered in NC:

 Labor & Delivery Hospital

-Pregnancy Medical Home
+Pregnancy Medical Home/Prenatal Care

-The goal of the Pregnancy Medical Home model is to improve birth outcomes through coordinated, evidence based prenatal care management with a focus on quality improvement for pregnant women insured with Medicaid.
+The goal of the Pregnancy Medical Home model is to improve birth outcomes through coordinated, evidence-based prenatal care management with a focus on quality improvement for pregnant women insured with Medicaid.
 Prenatal practices that have signed on to become a ‘Pregnancy Medical Home’ receive coordination support from Community Care of North Carolina’s physician champions and nurse coordinators.